lukesukhanov/livestock-product-service/README.md

 <a name="readme-top"></a>

 ## About the application
-The product service for the 'Livestock' project.<br />
+The product service for the 'Livestock' project.
 <p>
+See also <a href="https://github.com/lukesukhanov/livestock">the main project page.</a>

 ## How to run the project
 Start Spring Boot application using 'dev' profile (-Dspring.profiles.active=dev).<br />